nginxinc/ansible-role-nginx/README.md

 ### Jinja2

 *   This role uses Jinja2 templates.
 Ansible base installs Jinja2 by default, but depending on your install and/or upgrade path, you might be running an outdated version of Jinja2.
-The minimum required version of Jinja2 in this role is `2.11`.
-Instructions on how to install Jinja2 can be found in the [Jinja2 website](https://jinja.palletsprojects.com/en/2.11.x/intro/#installation).
+The minimum required version of Jinja2 for this role is `2.11`.
+*   Instructions on how to install Jinja2 can be found in the [Jinja2 website](https://jinja.palletsprojects.com/en/2.11.x/intro/#installation).

 ### Molecule